axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 ^
 # Places be getting rich
 * **Locales also profit from trade.**
 	* **Life deals everyone random cards to start from.** (Wheel of Fortune.)
-The geographical/geopolitcal luck of the draw (for the states — happening to be located in a strategic or resource-laden location).
+The geographical/geopolitical luck of the draw (for the states — happening to be located in a strategic or resource-laden location).
 		* [Change hills]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^hill-climbing) to go to more strategic places, even if they have become so by stroke of fate.
 Go to the interesting places to evolve — even if they have no merit in that.
 		* <a name="^character-building"></a>The luck of the draw gives different people different assets (that they can develop) (× RPG character building).
 For example, the Chinese with silk and spices; the Roman empire with minerals (through advanced mining techniques).
 			* <a name="^camel-environmental-advantage"></a>**Be like the camel: develop your unique environmental advantage**: e.g. camels w/ storing water for surviving in the desert away from the oases with their large predators.
 				- The spacing of caravanserais was determined by the maximum distance camels could travel (safely) without water (three days) (Natural reasons for things.)
 				* (× hone in on your assets; **double down on your strong points** instead of putting too much energy into trying to "catch up" with the rest: [capitalize on your strengths (The Design of Everyday Things)]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^capitalize-on-strengths))
 		* <a name="^irrelevant-lessons"></a>**Lessons you do not have to learn (because they do not concern you).** Some face setbacks that are completely out of the picture for others.
-			* The narrow West needed control over maritime choke points and improved at it (especially Greece), while the East generally didn't need to worry about it, what with the vast expanse of Indian Ocean — which also made the East more vulnerable to maritime attacks or attacks on sealanes.
+			* The narrow West needed control over maritime choke points and improved at it (especially Greece), while the East generally didn't need to worry about it, what with the vast expanse of Indian Ocean — which also made the East more vulnerable to maritime attacks or attacks on sea lanes.
 			* (× other people struggling with things you do not struggle with)
 		* **Periodical random event (from Providence)** (chaotic divine intervention): asteroid triggering the ice age and (slowly) extincting dinosaurs (K-Pg event) (× [Improv]({% link 0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md %}) routine "CHAOS!" element).
 ^